XplaiNLP/xplainlp.github.io/content/publication/Multi-task-learning/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: In *Proceedings of the 9th Italian Conference on Computational Linguistics CLiC-it 2023*
+publication: 9th Italian Conference on Computational Linguistics CLiC-it 2023
-publication_short: In *Proceedings of the 9th Italian Conference on Computational Linguistics CLiC-it 2023*
+publication_short: CLiC-it 2023

-abstract:
+abstract: |
+  Automated text readability assessment is the process of assigning a number to the level of difficulty of a piece of text automatically.
+Machine learning and natural language processing techniques made it possible to measure the readability and complexity of the fast-growing textual content on the web.
+In this paper, we proposed a multi-task learning approach to predict the readability of German text based on pre-trained models.
+The proposed multi-task model has been trained on three
+  tasks: text complexity, understandability, and lexical difficulty assessment.
+The results show a significant improvement in the model’s performance in the multi-task learning setting compared to single-task learning, where each model has been trained separately for each task
 # Summary.
 An optional shortened abstract.
 summary: